diptiman-mohanta/diptiman-mohanta/README.md

 - Research and development projects in biomedical signal processing
 - Deep learning applications in ECG/EEG classification
 - Open-source projects related to time-series classififcation or biomedical AI
 - Signal-to-image conversion pipelines for AI-based diagnostics
+- Language Model And ASR

 ---